Articles of Association

 The Audit Committee also supervises audits to be completed by the internal audit department and reviews the results of these audits (see Committee Charters).
 The Audit Committee meets at least four times a year, but as often as required.
 In the reporting period, the Committee met four times.

-The members of the Nomination and Compensation Committee are Lukas Braunschweiler (Chair), Roland Diggelmann and Stacy Enxing Seng.
+The members of the Nomination and Compensation Committee are Roland Diggelmann (Chair), Stacy Enxing Seng, Lukas Braunschweiler and Julie Tay.
 The primary task of this Committee is to review and propose to the Board of Directors the compensation structure and the amount for the Board of Directors and the members of the Management Board, and to select and propose to the Board of Directors suitable candidates for election to the Board of Directors and upon recommendation of the CEO for appointment to the Management Board.
 The Committee submits the relevant proposals and nominations to the Board of Directors (see Committee Charters).
 The Nomination and Compensation Committee meets at least three times a year, but as often as required.
 In the reporting period, the Committee met five times.

 Code of Conduct